keygateio/keygate-jwt/README.md

 As a result, `algorithm` should be used only for debugging purposes, and never to select a key type.
 Similarly, `key_id` should be used only to select a key in a set of keys made for the same algorithm.

-At the bare minimum, verification using `HS*` must be prohibited if a signature scheme was originally used to create the token.

 ### Mitigations against replay attacks

-`jwt-simple` includes mechanisms to mitigate replay attacks:
+`keygate-jwt` includes mechanisms to mitigate replay attacks:

-- Nonces can be created and attached to new tokens using the `create_nonce()` claim function.
+- Nonces can be attached to new tokens using the `with_nonce()` claim function.
 The verification procedure can later reject any token that doesn't include the expected nonce (`required_nonce` verification option).
 - The verification procedure can reject tokens created too long ago, no matter what their expiration date is.
 This prevents tokens from malicious (or compromised) signers from being used for too long.
 - The verification procedure can reject tokens created before a date.
 For a given user, the date of the last successful authentication can be stored in a database, and used later along with this option to reject older (replayed) tokens.

 ## Why yet another JWT crate

-This crate is not an endorsement of JWT.
-JWT is [an awful design](https://tools.ietf.org/html/rfc8725), and one of the many examples that "but this is a standard" doesn't necessarily mean that it is good.

-I would highly recommend [PASETO](https://github.com/paragonie/paseto) or [Biscuit](https://github.com/CleverCloud/biscuit) instead if you control both token creation and verification.

-However, JWT is still widely used in the industry, and remains absolutely mandatory to communicate with popular APIs.

-This crate was designed to:

-- Be simple to use, even to people who are new to Rust
-- Avoid common JWT API pitfalls
-- Support features widely in use.
-I'd love to limit the algorithm choices to Ed25519, but other methods are required to connect to existing APIs, so just provide them (with the exception of the `None` signature method for obvious reasons).
+There are already several JWT crates for Rust, but none of them satisfied our needs:

+- no insecure algorithms (such as `RSA` or `HS256`) and hash functions (such as `SHA1`) are supported
-- Minimize code complexity and external dependencies
+- minimal, rust-only dependencies

-- Automatically perform common tasks to prevent misuse.
-Signature verification and claims validation happen automatically instead of relying on applications.
-- Still allow power users to access everything JWT tokens include if they really need to
-- Be as portable as possible by using only Rust implementations of cryptographic primitives
-- Have no dependency on OpenSSL
-- Work out of the box in a WebAssembly environment, so that it can be used in function-as-a-service platforms.
+## Credits

+This crate is based on the [jwt-simple](https://github.com/jedisct1/rust-jwt-simple) project by Frank Denis.